Bafilomycin: Bafilomycin–V-ATPase interaction

 For more than ten years after bafilomycin was discovered as a V-ATPase inhibitor, the site of its interaction with V-ATPase was unclear.
-Beginning studies used the chromaffine granule V-ATPase to suggest that bafilomycin interacted with the Vo domain.
+Beginning studies used the chromaffin granule V-ATPase to suggest that bafilomycin interacted with the Vo domain.
 Two further studies confirmed this hypothesis using V-ATPase from bovine clathrin coated vesicles.
 They showed that application of bafilomycin inhibited proton flow through Vo and that this inhibition could be overcome by adding back the Vo domain to the coated vesicles.
 Further narrowing bafilomycin's interaction site, they found that specific addition of just Vo subunit a could restore function.
 This suggested bafilomycin interacted specifically with subunit a of V-ATPase; however, another study contradicted this finding.
 A group found that by using a bafilomycin affinity chromatography column V-ATPase could be purified, and that addition of DCCD, an inhibitor of the Vo c subunit, drastically decreased bafilomycin's affinity for V-ATPase.
 This suggested that bafilomycin interacted more strongly with subunit c of the Vo domain.
-Two further studies then confirmed this interaction using radiolabeling and protein crystallization.
-It was further found, however, that amino acid changes within subunit a could also lower V-ATPase-Bafilomycin interaction, indicating a minor role of subunit a in bafilomycin binding in addition to subunit c.
+It was further found that amino acid changes within subunit a could also lower V-ATPase-Bafilomycin interaction, indicating a minor role of subunit a in bafilomycin binding in addition to subunit c.
+An analysis of nine mutations that conferred resistance to bafilomycin showed all of them to change amino acids in the Vo c subunit.
+These data suggested that the bafilomycin binding site was on the outer surface of the Vo domain, at the interface between two c subunits.
+This binding site has recently been described in high resolution by two groups that used cryo electron microscopy to obtain structures of the V-ATPase bound to bafilomycin.

-Overall, bafilomycin binds with nanomolar efficiency to the Vo c subunit of the V-ATPase complex.
-Specifically, bafilomycin interacts with the proteolipid ring of Vo, inhibiting proton translocation.
+Overall, bafilomycin binds with nanomolar efficiency to the Vo c subunit of the V-ATPase complex and inhibits proton translocation.
 Although the interaction between bafilomycin and V-ATPase is not covalent, its low dissociation constant of about 10 nM describes the strength of its interaction and can make the effects of bafilomycin difficult to reverse.